turbo-bert/checkload/README.md

 # FAQ

 Why don't you use the tfphttpclient for downloading?
 - Because it is a mess to get a recent and "safer" openssl version linked.
+Generally speaking I would never take FreePascal as my tool for accessing interfaces over the network.
+Freepascal is terribly deprecated in terms of security - without hope to change.
+Delphi is not an option.
+So for the very particular reason of making compact and local Windows UIs and the on or the other commandline application it is a very nice tool.
+Not more.

 Why the h*** FreePascal?
 - Because it is very easy to create compact exe files with almost no runtime dependencies.